cloudmesh-community/fa18-523-88/project-report/report.md

 ## Abstract

-:o: The main purpose is to create a simple
-OCR extraction implementation which is able to extract key metadata from documents.

 The focus is to create an extraction engine that will work well for semi-structured and unstructured documents.
 As the volume of these documents are ever increasing, organizations are tasked with